NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/mcp_server.md

-# NetApp DataOps Toolkit Traditional MCP Server
+# NetApp DataOps Toolkit MCP Server for ONTAP

 The NetApp DataOps Toolkit Traditional MCP Server is an open-source server component written in Python that provides access to Traditional DataOps Toolkit through the Model Context Protocol (MCP).
 The server provides a set of tools for managing NetApp ONTAP storage systems, including volume creation, cloning, snapshot management, and SnapMirror relationships.